CloudBindle/bindle/tester/docs/test_framework_manual_launch.md

     perl -c tester/bin/bindle_test_framework.pl

 It should exit without any error messages.
-If not, download the perl modules that it is complaining avout and please include it in the documentation.
+If not, download the perl modules that it is complaining about and please include it in the documentation.

 ### Step 2 - Setting up the Configuration Files
 Bindle Tester currently supports AWS and OICR Openstack environments.
 So, you will find two configuration files located at tester/config_templates.
 Please note that you shouldn't be modifying these templates unless you want to add an extra parameter to it.
-Don't put any passwords or sensitive information in this file because we don't want anyone to be accidently pushing that to GitHub.
+Don't put any passwords or sensitive information in this file because we don't want anyone to be accidentally pushing that to GitHub.
 Assuming this is your first time using Bindle Tester, you should run the perl script which will copy all the config files over to ~/.bindle/test_framework_configs:

         perl tester/bin/bindle_test_framework.pl

-You can now modify the config files at ~/.bindle/test_framework_configs since that is on your local machine and this way, it won't be accidently pushed on github.
+You can now modify the config files at ~/.bindle/test_framework_configs since that is on your local machine and this way, it won't be accidentally pushed on github.
 You can fill in the configuration files by the following:

         # fill in the information for both the cloud environments
         # there will be a config for vcloud once the test framework supports that as well
         vim ~/.bindle/test_framework_configs/aws.cfg
         vim ~/.bindle/test_framework_configs/openstack-toronto-new.cfg

-Please note that if you add a parameter to test_framework_configs to the "plarform" block, make sure to include the parameter in Bindle's config/ folder as well because it will throw an error stating that the parameters don't match!
+Please note that if you add a parameter to test_framework_configs to the "platform" block, make sure to include the parameter in Bindle's config/ folder as well because it will throw an error stating that the parameters don't match!
 So, if you add a parameter in the tester config files, please change the other config files to include it as well.
 This feature is there to make sure that all the different configuration files for the same cloud environment have the same parameters to avoid confusion!

 ### Step 3 - Filling in the Configuration Files
 For this tutorial, we want to launch clusters on aws.
 So, let's look at aws's configuration file: